codegrits/CodeGRITS/docs/faq.md

 #### Q2.
 Can I use CodeGRITS without an eye-tracking device?

 Yes.
 CodeGRITS provides mouse simulation as a substitute for eye gaze.
-You could also uncheck the `Eye Tracking` option in the configuration window to disable eye tracker to only use IDE tracker and screen recorder.
+You could also uncheck the `Eye Tracking` option in the configuration window to disable the eye tracker to only use the IDE tracker and screen recorder.

 #### Q3.
 How to integrate other eye-tracking devices with CodeGRITS?